qudoki/blockchain-developer-bootcamp-final-project/README.md

 2. Upload it to Github Once you have a general sense of your project (Remember: it should be very simple and not complicated!), we'd like you to setup a Github repository for your project and submit your project idea in the repository's README.md file.

-Your Github repository and project should be titled blockchain-developer-bootcamp-final-project and, at this point, only has to contain a README.md with your project idea and any notes you'd like to include!
-(You don't have to stop there, by the way, but that's the minimum for this exercise)